 On a positive note, the Croach™ professional treatment process is very thorough and effective.

 Our licensed pest control technician will inspect your property and discuss findings.
-We may use a liquid termiticide, and supplemental barriers or baiting specific to termite control.
+We may use a liquid termiticide and supplemental barriers or baiting specifically for termite control.
 In either case, be patient.
 Complete termite extermination can take several months.

 First Regular Service:

 Applied one month following the initial service, this visit breaks pest egg and reproductive cycles, eliminates persistent pests, and creates a protective barrier to prevent future infestations.